jan-martinek/peer-blender/docs/en/assessment.md

-# Lifecycle of a review
+# Assessment

 Homework's assessment (a review) is a part of the learning process.
 Reviews are objectionable — if the raised objections are found valid (by teacher or assistants), reviewer needs to correct their review (add arguments, cite sources, correct the score etc.).
+Questioned reviews are not included in course scoring.

 A review may enter several states: